 Our comprehensive approach offers a different kind of teen rehab and incorporates clinical, therapeutic, and holistic modalities.
 We treat the individual teen and the whole family.
-As a teen treatment center, our mission is to establish healthy communication and connection between teens and their families.
+Our core mission as a teen treatment center, our mission is to establish healthy communication and connection between teens and their families.
 We bring them from darkness to light.

 Each teen attends multiple weekly sessions with expert clinicians.
 In addition, psychiatrists are part of the personal eight-member Treatment Team.

-Our compassionate recovery program is rooted in a strong sense of self-acceptance and self-worth.
-As a result, this ensures a lifelong commitment to personal recovery and happiness.
+Our compassionate recovery program is rooted in the development of a strong sense of self-love and self-acceptance to ensure a lifelong commitment to personal recovery.

 Body Image Group